Himasnhu-AT/seniorconnect/README.md

    flutter run apk
    ```

+## TO-DO Tasks

+[x] Create project
+[ ] Create UI for login and SignUp
+[ ] Connect with Firebase
+[ ] Create home UI with multiple Group Options for different devs
+[ ] Create profile page with editing feature

 ## Contributing

 Instructions for contributing:

-1. Fork this repository to contribute, create issues, etc.
+Fork this repository to contribute, create issues, etc.

 #### Adding a Feature